harish-ponna-au6/maze_solver_python_project/README.md

 **solveMaze() function**

-First of, input and output files are opened and stored in the variables, then a sol[] is defined to store the solution(this matrix will get modified according to the solution in further functions).
+First, the input and output files are opened and stored in the variables, then a sol[] is defined to store the solution(this matrix will get modified according to the solution in further functions).
 After that the next function solveMazeUtil() is called to update the sol[] and get the result.
-In the end of this function we wrtie the output file with sol[] and close the files.
+In the end of this function we write the output file with sol[] and close the files.

 **solveMazeUtil() function**